wwarthen/RomWBW/Tools/ReadMe.txt

 bst:

 The bst tool set is a multi-platform set of tools for developing with the Parallax Propeller microcontroller. bst stands for “Brad's Spin Tool”, however it is never capitalised.
 This toolset is used to compile the Propeller firmware for PropIO and ParPortProp.

 cpm:

-This is the root of a directory tree containing CP/M-80 programs.
+This is the root of a directory tree containing native CP/M-80 programs.
+These programs cannot be invoked directly by DOS/Windows.
-These programs are used (via the Windows CP/M command line emulator 'zx') to build certain components of RomWBW.
+Instead, they are executed via the Windows CP/M command line emulator 'zx' to build certain components of RomWBW.
 The use of real CP/M-80 programs as part of the build process ensures proper construction of these components.